jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

 -  ``GIC_EXT_INTID``: When set to ``1``, GICv3 driver will support extended
    PPI (1056-1119) and SPI (4096-5119) range.
 This option defaults to 0.

+.. _Debugging options:

 Debugging options
 -----------------

    To compile a debug version and make the build more verbose use

 .. code:: shell